-The peace of the world is probably political peace respite from war.
-This was disappointing news to the red rider because there was no indication of the end of the times of the Gentiles.
+The peace of the world probably refers to political peace in respite from war.
+This was disappointing news to the red rider because there was no indication of the end of the Times of the Gentiles.
 The Messianic kingdom was not fulfilled.
 The nations of the world were at peace from divine discipline (Hag 2:21,22).
 God is displeased with the Gentile nations at rest while His people are under duress.

 God sovereignly deals with the nations of the world in their treatment of Israel.